4 Hours / 4 CEs

 • Intended Audience

 This training is designed for forensic psychologists who seek to strengthen their understanding of ethical and legal standards in their practice.
-It is intended for professionals specializing in forensic psychology, particularly those focused on ethics and legal compliance, who regularly navigate ethical-legal dilemmas and provide expert psychological services.
+It is intended for professionals who specialize in forensic psychology, with a focus on navigating ethical-legal dilemmas and providing expert psychological services in compliance with relevant guidelines.

 • Experience Level

-• Beginner: New to forensic psychology or ethical-legal decision-making; seeking foundational knowledge of laws, rules, ethics codes, and basic decision-making models.
+• Beginner: Participants are new to forensic psychology or ethical-legal decision-making and seek foundational knowledge of laws, rules, ethics codes, and practical models for ethical dilemmas.

-• Intermediate: Some experience applying ethical standards in forensic settings; looking to deepen understanding of specific guidelines, access to records, and responding to subpoenas.
+• Intermediate: Participants have some experience with forensic practice and ethical standards, and are looking to deepen their understanding of specific guidelines, record access, and effective responses to subpoenas.

 • Practice Setting